GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Data Construction

 \subsection{GRASP-1k Construction Pipeline}

-To construct the GRASP-1k benchmark, we curate an additional set of image pools entirely from out-of-domain (OOD) sources.
-These images are distinct from those used during model training, which are drawn from EarthReason (Million-AID~\cite{million} and DIOR~\cite{dior}) and GeoPixInstruct (HRSC2016~\cite{hrsc}, DOTA-V2.0~\cite{dota}, FAIR1M-2.0~\cite{fair1m}).
-Specifically, we select six OOD datasets and randomly sample 2,000 instances from each, as summarized in Table~\ref{tab:dataset_summary}.
+To construct the GRASP-1k benchmark, we curated images drawn entirely from OOD sources, ensuring a fully disjoint benchmark for evaluation.
+In contrast, the training data for our models is derived from two existing benchmarks: EarthReason, whose imagery originates from the Million-AID~\cite{million} and DIOR~\cite{dior} datasets, and GeoPixInstruct, which is built on HRSC2016~\cite{hrsc}, DOTA-V2.0~\cite{dota}, and FAIR1M-2.0~\cite{fair1m}.
+By deliberately excluding these sources, we ensure that GRASP-1k serves as a fully disjoint benchmark for evaluating OOD generalization.
+As summarized in Table~\ref{tab:dataset_summary}, the selected datasets cover a wide spectrum of image sizes (from small patches such as $256\times256$ to ultra-large scenes exceeding $16\!K\times16\!K$) and ground resolutions (ranging from 0.08\,m/pixel to 30\,m/pixel).
+This diversity ensures that the benchmark captures both variations in spatial scale and differences in acquisition settings, thereby providing a rigorous test of model robustness.

-To ensure data quality, we apply the BRISQUE (Blind/Referenceless Image Spatial Quality Evaluator)~\cite{brisque} metric to assess image clarity, contrast, and distortion.
+To ensure data quality, we apply the BRISQUE~\cite{brisque} (Blind/Referenceless Image Spatial Quality Evaluator) metric to assess image clarity, contrast, and distortion.
 BRISQUE computes quality scores based on deviations from natural scene statistics.
-Formally:
+It is formally defined as:

 where $\phi(I)$ denotes a set of natural scene statistics features extracted from locally normalized luminance patches of image $I$, and $f(\cdot)$ is a learned regression model that maps these features to perceptual quality scores.
 Lower scores indicate better perceived quality.